 If cycling isn’t exciting enough, and I can’t understand why you would think this, North Wales has much to offer.

 Get Wet, down the road in Llandderfel, offers high ropes, white water rafting, gorge walking, paintball, karting and SUP.
 They claim that the high ropes course is the highest in the UK.
-Book through their website or pop into their shop on Bala High Street while you’re here.
+Book through their website or call into Y Hwb where they have their office.

 North Wales is also home to the longest zip line in Northern Hemisphere, that’s some claim.
 Zipworld is in Bethesda and Llechwedd Slate Caverns, Blaenau Ffestiniog.
 The latter is also home to Bounce Below, huge trampoline style nets in a disused slate cavern.
 Newly opened is Zipword Fforest– treetop nets, forest coaster (the only alpine coaster in the UK) and zip wires in a woodland setting in the Conwy valley.